 2 dimensions of human nature = Vertical: level of activity

-The vertical dimension is best described as level of activity, ranging from active to thoughtful.
+The vertical dimension is best described as the level of activity, ranging from active to thoughtful.
 People with DiSC styles at the top of the circle tend to be fast-paced and are often described as assertive, dynamic, and bold.

 Traditional explanations of the model suggest that these people perceive themselves as more powerful than the environment.
 Because of this perception, they tend to exert effort to change their circumstances.

-Conversely, people with styles that fall toward the bottom of the circle tend to be more moderate paced and are often described as calm, methodical, and careful.
+Conversely, people with styles that fall toward the bottom of the circle tend to be more moderate-paced and are often described as calm, methodical, and careful.
 Traditionally, these people are thought to perceive themselves as less powerful than the environment, and thus they are more inclined to adapt to existing circumstances.

 2 dimensions of human nature =Horizontal: level of acceptance

 The horizontal dimension runs from questioning to accepting.
 People with DiSC styles that fall toward the left side of the circle are naturally more skeptical in nature and are often described as logic-focused, objective, and challenging.